Growers, handlers and buyers of grain and cane sugar must follow trade measurement laws in business-to-business and business-to-consumer transactions.

 Pattern approval assesses the instrument design to ensure it is:

 If you use instruments to measure mass and quality for trade, you must ensure that:

 You are responsible for making sure your measuring instruments are correct at all times.

 We recommend you have all your measuring instruments checked regularly by a servicing licensee.
 Contact the licensing team at firstname.lastname@example.org to find out more.

 NMI employs trade measurement inspectors throughout Australia.
 We regularly inspect measuring instruments to ensure sellers are following the correct process.

-If we find you are short-measuring your customers, we can fine you up to $210,000 per offence.
+If we find you are short-measuring your customers, you could be fined up to $222,000 per offence.